 Read the reviews of Junior Sussex Barrister Gavin Howe and make up your own mind about a currently practising Barrister’s Competence, Etiquette and Manners.

-Etiquette and Manners in Court was last updated on 18th April 2024
+Etiquette and Manners in Court was last updated on the 11th December 2024